ckeditor/ckeditor5/docs/builds/guides/integration/advanced-setup.md

 import ListPlugin from '@ckeditor/ckeditor5-list/src/list';
 import ParagraphPlugin from '@ckeditor/ckeditor5-paragraph/src/paragraph';

+// We can now instantiate the editor.
 ClassicEditor
 	.create( document.querySelector( '#editor'), {
-		// The plugins are now passed directly to .create().
+		// All plugins are passed directly to .create().
 		plugins: [
 			EssentialsPlugin,
 			AutoformatPlugin,